 "SEC.
-6. The Secretary of the Navy is authorized and directed, with the approval of the Vice President, to accept donations of money or property for the furnishing of or making improvements in or about the temporary official residence of the Vice President, all such donations to become the property of the United States and to be accounted for as such.
+6. The Secretary of the Navy is authorized and directed, with the approval of the Vice President, to accept donations of money or property for the furnishing of or making improvements in or about, or for use at official functions in or about, the temporary official residence of the Vice President, all such donations to become the property of the United States and to be accounted for as such.

-- "SEC.
-7. [Amended section 202 of this title]. - "SEC.
-8. [Amended section 3056(a) of title 18]. - "Sec.
+"SEC.
+7. [Amended section 202 of this title].

+"SEC.
+8. [Amended section 3056(a) of title 18].

+"Sec.
 9. It is the sense of Congress that living accommodations, generally equivalent to those available to the highest ranking officer on active duty in each of the other military services, should be provided for the Chief of Naval Operations."